3mmasun/3mmasun.github.io/_posts/2020-03-15-airbnb-barcelona.md

 Here we used the data from Dec 2019 for Barcelona, Spain.
 You can obtain a copy [here](https://github.com/3mmasun/airbnb-ml/tree/master/barcelona-12-2019)

 The original data in listings.csv.gz has over 100 columns, the final data frame used for price prediction only had 43 columns including 'Price' target.
-Many of them were dropped because they were mostly no value, or same value, or duplicate of other columns.
+Many of them were dropped because they were mostly no value, or same value, or has high correlation with other columns.

 ## Object Columns

-`cat_df = airbnb_df.select_dtypes(include=['object']).copy()`

 | Column                           | Transformation                                                                        |
 | -------------------------------- | ------------------------------------------------------------------------------------- |